Robert Gallagher, WakeRemembrance as a Father

 My father said, "Every parent has an age they're best at," and he meant it seriously.
 That still feels to me like a line that should be followed by a joke (e.g., "Mine is just after grad school").
 If it's true, and I think it's not, he was probably his best as a parent when we were young.

 One evening, he passed by as I read to my mother.
-My mother had gotten me to enjoy Go Dog Go, Hop on Pop, Are You My Mother, Green Eggs and Ham, Yertle the Turtle, The Big Honey Hunt, and similar books before I got into classes and encountered Dick and Jane, that curiously bland pair of kids.
+My mother had gotten me to enjoy Go Dog Go, Hop on Pop, Are You My Mother, Green Eggs and Ham, Yertle the Turtle, The Big Honey Hunt, and similar books.
 At some point in our family evening ritual, I switched from listening to my mother to reading to her.
-My father caught me reciting the pages before turning them, however, and realized that I had done a lot of memorizing.
+My father caught me reciting the pages before turning them.
+He realized that I had done a lot of memorizing and teased me about it.
+He made me read them backwards.
 But it was still a good head start that they gave.

-My father's ideas were good but the problems in them are paralleled in the current generation of super-parenting or tiger-parenting.
+My father's ideas were good but the problems in them are paralleled in the current generation of super-parenting or tiger-parenting families.
 The Skinner concept of "you can train your child to do anything" is a powerful one.
 It works.
 It also highlights some human limits.

 To my father, a campus protest at the University of Maryland over the continuation of the Vietnam War meant an inconvenience or an argument with the neighbors, many of whom supported the war.
 To me and my younger brother, it meant a chance to run across the field to Route 1 and beg the people in the traffic jam to play frisbee with us.
 They did.